mmh152/655_Final_Project/readme.md

-# SDN-Based DDoS Detection in IoT Networks
+# SDN-Based DDoS Detection and Mitigation in IoT Networks

 This project implements a Software-Defined Networking (SDN) based DDoS attack detection and mitigation system for IoT networks using Cooja Contiki-NG.
 The system uses a combination of rate limiting and traffic pattern analysis to detect and mitigates DDoS attacks while maintaining service for legitimate nodes.